 7.1 These will be carried out in accordance with regulations (if any) made under Section 66 of the Local Government Act 2000.
-If no such regulations are in force, the matter will be dealt with in accordance with any provisions specified by the Standards Board for England.
+If no such regulations are in force, the matter will be dealt with in accordance with any provisions specified by Standards for England.